CatgirlRika/anyspace/README.md

 - **Amazon Lightsail** – priciest here but integrates with the AWS ecosystem and offers scalability for large deployments.

 1. Clone repo and transfer files to webserver.
 Webserver should serve files in `public` directory.
 (Example Apache and Nginx configurations are provided in the repo)
-2. Navigate to you webserver to create config.php and setup the database.
+2. Visit `/install.php` on your webserver to generate `config.php` and set up the database.
 The `core` directory will need to be writable by the webserver user.

 `pfp` and `music` folders need r/w/x permissions for the webserver user.